REAL ESTATE

 - California, 2019

-Sam Khil, Associate
+Sam Khil, Senior Associate

 Mr. Khil was raised in the Bay Area and has lived in Orange County since 2001.
 He received his undergraduate education at the University of California, Irvine, where he graduated magna cum laude with his Bachelor of Arts degrees in International Studies and Sociology.
 He received his Juris Doctor from Suffolk University Law School with an emphasis in business law and financial services.